Back

 Core considerations

-- Where a choice is to be made between ISA and pensions, generally a pension will provide the potential for a better return due to the tax treatment (ignoring any differences in charges or investment growth).
+• Where a choice is to be made between ISA and pensions, generally a pension will provide the potential for a better return due to the tax relief available up front (ignoring any differences in charges or investment growth).

-- Currently pensions provide an Inheritance Tax shelter that ISAs do not.
+• Currently pensions provide an Inheritance Tax shelter that ISAs do not.
+This will change from 6 April 2027 when most pension death benefits will be included in estates.

 Contents